baotonglu/dash/README.md

 ## Build using CMake

-We tested our build with Linux Kernel 5.5.3 and gcc 9.2.0.
+We tested our build with Linux Kernel 5.5.3 and gcc 9.2.0 in a single NUMA node with 24 physical cores.

 ```bash
 mkdir build && cd build